Consumer Banking Services Agreement

 Standard of Care: Most checks and other debit items are processed automatically, without review of each check or item.
 You agree that we are acting within common and reasonable banking practices by such automated processing and that the use of automated systems in the processing of checks constitutes ordinary care.
-You also agree that the Bank does not fail to exercise ordinary care in paying an item solely because its procedures don’t provide for sight-review, or provide for sight-review only for items above a threshold level, or on a sample basis, at the discretion of the Bank.
-The exercise of ordinary care does not require us to detect forgeries or alterations that could not be detected by an ordinary person acting with reasonable care.
+You also agree that the Bank does not fail to exercise ordinary care in paying an item solely because its procedures don’t provide for sight-review, or provide for sight review only for items above a threshold level, or on a sample basis, at the discretion of the Bank.

 Safeguarding Your Checks: You agree to use care in safeguarding unsigned checks on your account against theft or misuse.
 You agree to tell us immediately if any such checks are lost, missing, destroyed or otherwise unaccounted for.

-Multiple Signatures: We do not assume a duty to enforce multiple signature requirements that you may decide or agree upon yourselves.
+Multiple Signatures: We do not offer accounts on which two (2) or more signatures are required for a check or withdrawal.
+We do not assume a duty to enforce multiple signature requirements that you may decide or agree upon yourselves.
 If you indicate on your checks or signature card or other account documents that more than one signature is required for withdrawal, this indication is for your own use and is not binding on us.
 We may disregard any instructions to permit withdrawals only upon more than one signature with respect to checks, electronic fund transfers and other withdrawal requests.
 We may pay out funds from your account if the check, item, or other withdrawal or transfer instruction is signed or approved by any one of the persons authorized to sign on the account and we are not liable to you if we do this.

 Faulty Check Stock: Checks you write may be converted into electronic images (truncated) during the check collection and return process.
 If you elect to have your checks printed by a vendor that has not been approved by us, or you use check stock or features (e.g., security features) that cause critical data to disappear or to be obscured upon truncation, or you make your check out in a way (e.g., using a lightly colored ink) that causes critical data to disappear upon truncation, you agree to bear the risk of loss.
 You also agree to bear the risk of loss if you use check stock that contains printing inaccuracies, faulty magnetic ink, faulty encoding, or duplicate serial numbers.

 Defective Substitute Checks: Checks you write may be converted during processing to Image Replacement Documents or “substitute checks.”
-If the Bank is presented with an item that purports to be a substitute check, but does not qualify as such due to an image defect, the Bank may pay the item if, in its discretion and judgment, the item appears to be “properly payable.”
+If the Bank is presented with an item that purports to be a substitute check, but does not qualify as such due to an image defect, the Bank may, but is not required, pay the item if, in its discretion and judgment, the item appears to be “properly payable.”

 Communicating Your Preferences: You may communicate your preferences as to the payment of your inadvertent overdrafts at any time by visiting a branch, calling or writing to us.
-If you want us to approve your inadvertent ATM and non-recurring debit card overdrafts you should advise us that you wish to “opt in” and we will not honor such items unless you do opt in.
+If you want us to approve your inadvertent ATM and non-recurring debit card overdrafts, you should advise us that you wish to “opt in”, and we will not honor such items unless you do opt in.
 You may revoke your authorization at any time.
-If you do not want us to approve your inadvertent overdrafts by other payment methods such as check, draft or electronic funds transaction (other than ATM and non-recurring debit card transactions), you should advise us that you wish to “opt out.”
+If you do not want us to approve your inadvertent overdrafts by other payment methods such as check, draft or electronic funds transaction (other than ATM and non-recurring debit card transactions), you should advise us that you wish to “opt out,” and we will generally not pay any of these items if they would overdraw your account, however, if certain items do get paid drawing upon insufficient funds you may be charged an overdraft fee.
 You may communicate your preference during business hours in person, or by calling us at (800) 850-5000 or (978) 745-5555 or by writing to us at: Attn: Contact Center., Salem Five Cents Savings Bank, 210 Essex Street, Salem, MA 01970.
 Let us know if you would like information about alternative overdraft programs, such as a traditional line of credit or a savings-to-checking link.